Gemini 9A: Gemini spacecraft launch

 Replanning the mission to accommodate the May 17 ATV failure forced the redesignation of the Gemini mission as Gemini 9A, the same as had happened to the original Gemini 6 mission on October 25, 1965.
 The first launch attempt was scheduled to occur shortly after the ATDA launch.
-But at T-3 minutes, the ground computers lost contact with the Gemini computers for an unknown reason, and the 40 second launch window opened and closed without launch.
+But at T−3 minutes, the ground computers lost contact with the Gemini computers for an unknown reason, and the 40 second launch window opened and closed without launch.
 This earned Tom Stafford the title of "Mayor of Pad 19".

 The second launch attempt on June 3 went perfectly, with the spacecraft entering into orbit.
-With this launch, Stafford could say that he had been strapped into a spacecraft six times for only 2 launches.
+With this launch, Stafford could say that he had been strapped into a Gemini spacecraft six times for only 2 launches.

 Launch vehicle performance was very close to nominal.
 Two small roll transients were evident at liftoff and pogo effects were the lowest yet recorded on a Gemini launch.